ProfCoder/coins-database/README.md

-# Module 5 project: Final Bootcamp Project – Coin Database
+# Final Bootcamp Project – Coin Database

 ## How to run